Why do I want a Hard Start Capacitor?

-My Keystone Cougar 276RLSWE Fifth Wheel trailer came equipped with a AirXcel 48203A866 Air Conditioning system utilizing the Coleman Mach III roof-top AC unit.
+My Keystone Cougar 276RLSWE Fifth Wheel trailer came equipped with an AirXcel 48203A866 Air Conditioning system utilizing the Coleman Mach III rooftop AC unit.
 The particular model installed does not have the optional hard start kit.
-If you look at the schematic (photo below) from my units sheet metal cover you can see by the dotted lines where it can be installed.
+If you look at the schematic (photo below) from my units sheet metal cover you can see the dotted lines where it can be installed.

 Where did I get the hard start kit?

 Seeing that my unit can utilize a hard start kit which consists of an electrolytic capacitor and a PTCR device plus hook-up wires I searched around for one.
 Not having much luck with local stores and being in Canada ordering from the US can be a pain.
 I picked one up off a supplier on EBay for around 15 bucks including shipping.
 One of the mysteries of modern trade, stuff gets shipped easier and cheaper from China to Canada than right next door in the US. *shrug*.
 If you’re in the US you can order the part off Amazon for a similar price.